Mobile menu close arrow.

 Trying one of the methods above can help ease the heat pain that comes with spicy food.
 Perhaps more importantly, they can also help neutralize the heat when you hit the toilet.

-If you want to ease the intensity of your next Kung Pao Chicken, you have options.
 Dairy products and sweets are great ways to combat the burning sensation of capsaicin in spicy foods going down.
 And importantly, they also help prevent your poop from coming out extra hot the next time you’re in the bathroom.